vaelgates/arkose/index.md

             — Brad Knox, Research Associate Professor of Computer Science
           </li>
           <li class="glide__slide">
-            <blockquote class="testimonial">I'm new to the ecosystem, and Vael has been extremely valuable in connecting me with key people, informing my general approach to strategy, and becoming more efficient and effective at AI safety research.
+            <blockquote class="testimonial" style="font-size: 89%">I'm new to the ecosystem, and Vael has been extremely valuable in connecting me with key people, informing my general approach to strategy, and becoming more efficient and effective at AI safety research.
 They enabled me to really make the most of my in-person visit to the AI safety community in Berkeley: I've been able to get in touch with some key people and come up with resources for the AI safety research that I'm doing, which has significantly accelerated my research efforts.
 Vael's doing a fantastic job of tying in people of the wider community and I'm very grateful for their services.</blockquote>
             — Christian Schroeder de Witt, Postdoctoral Researcher at the University of Oxford
           </li>
           <li class="glide__slide">